 Edinburgh Festival in 1949.
 His only orchestral piece is a "Junior concerto for piano and orchestra"

 In my possession are 12 sketch books which Alan Richardson used to pen down ideas and complete compositions during the years 1934 to 1936.
 His earliest published

 composition - the "Roundelay for oboe and piano" - dates from 1935, so these sketch books contain the first compositions by Alan Richardson.
 To investigate which of these compositional ideas made it

 into completed works, one has to compare my sketch books with the manuscripts in the Alan Richardson Archive at the Royal Academy of Music Library.
 I didn't have the opportunity of a comparison so

 far and therefore can here only present details like titles from the sketch books:

-The ten sketch books are all in 8vo format, nine of them are "Augener's Manuscript Music Books No.86 - A L No.63" and one is by "Bosworth & Co.
+The twelve sketch books are all in 8vo format, eleven of them are "Augener's Manuscript Music Books No.86 - A L No.63" and one is by "Bosworth & Co.
 B.C.
 No.26c".
-All

 - Includes only piano compositions, one is titled "Bagatelle" and two other works have tempo markings "Andante con moto" and "Allegro moderato, poco maestro".
 A total

 The piano piece with the tempo indication "Andante con moto" is completed.
 Although it is not titled I have typeset the work and published below with the reference "Piano piece 1".